gmvdm/pseudofish/content/musing/new-blog.md

 I'm not sure how attached I'll be to Markdown.
 I am contemplating adding [org-mode](http://orgmode.org/) support to Pelican, as I use it for most other notetaking.

+You may notice some duplicate articles via RSS.
+This is unfortunately due to changing the URL scheme.